-The GCIS's corporate strategy is underpinned 4.3.1 by the 2014-2019 National Communication Strategy Framework (NCSF), approved by Cabinet in June 2014.
+4.3.1 The GCIS's corporate strategy is underpinned by the 2014-2019 National Communication Strategy Framework (NCSF), approved by Cabinet in June 2014.
 Working with other government departments, the GCIS will drive the implementation of the NCSF across the communication system over the Medium Term Expenditure Framework (MTEF) period.

-4.3.2 The Government Communication Policy was approved by Cabinet on 22 August 2018.
+4.3.2 The NCSF recognises the importance that government has attached to communications by establishing a Ministry of Communications responsible for an overarching communication policy and strategy, information dissemination and publicity, and branding of the country locally and abroad.